The bio of our Field Associate in Zambia and a summary of WCE’s work in Zambia.

 Prior WCE shipments to Zambia have been partially financially Sponsored by Coopers Lybrand, Atlas REO Services, the Woodford Foundation, and the ABILIS Foundation.

-Inspire Girls: Zambia may join our five other pilot countries.
-The project has teachers from each pilot country co-developing and field testing with a teacher and students outside of Africa five resources for teachers interested interested in inspiring girls to pursue careers in technology.
-In Zambia and each pilot country, WCE is allied with the iEARN country affiliate, which helps train teachers who are new to the internet and involves them in online experiential learning projects. iEARN was founded by Shalala Oliver Sepiso, a prior WCE computer recipient.
+Inspire Girls: Zambia is joining our five other pilot countries.
+The project has teachers from each pilot country co-developing and field testing with a teacher and students outside of Africa five resources for teachers interested in inspiring girls to pursue careers in technology.
+Uniquely in Zambia, WCE is offering to wave the costs of loading our educational content in computers sent to Zambia as part of our May and June 20%-off sale.
+In Zambia and each pilot country, WCE is allied with the iEARN country affiliate, which helps train teachers who are new to the internet and involves them in online experiential learning projects. iEARN-Zambia was founded by Shalala Oliver Sepiso, a prior WCE computer recipient.
 The current iEARN Country Coordinator is Misheck Mutuzana who is also our Field Associate.
 The iEARN-Zambia letter of commitment is available.
-After the resources are ready, they will be widely disseminated through WCE’s network of 4,300 organizations in 79 developing countries.
+After the resources are ready, they will be widely disseminated through WCE’s network of 4,365 organizations in 79 developing countries.

 WCE thanks our volunteer Development Officers for Zambia: Zvondai Muchenje, Vincent Ndhlovu, and Dr. Muna Ndulo.